ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 Note: for the technical specification, we will be providing both mathematical formulas and ascii formula representation.

-We start with an input record which is passed to our method.
+We start with an input record which is passed to our method and output is returned as string, None or NaN types.

 ### 5.1 Validate Data Input (Stage 1)